imagineazhar/UI-Elements-Detection/README.md

 # UI Elements Detection
-Detecing UL elements on a SAP interface using Image Processing and OpenCV
+Detecing UI elements on a SAP interface using Image Processing and OpenCV